congminhk14/coding_challenges_movies/README.md

 ### 3. Start development server
 pnpm run dev
-Web will be running at: http://localhost:3000
+- Website will be running at: http://localhost:3000

 ---